State Rep. Chris Corley Arrested On Domestic Violence Charges For Allegedly Punching And Pointing Gun At Wife

 — Sen. Greg Gregory (@KlughGregory) December 28, 2016

 Corley will be suspended from the House if he’s indicted on a felony charge.
-South Carolina Republican Party Chairman Matt Moore said in an email to The Post And Courier that he hopes the legal process is swift and his thoughts are with the family.
+South Carolina Republican Party Chairman Matt Moore said in an email to the Post And Courier that he hopes the legal process is swift and his thoughts are with the family.

 “I trust the legal system to deal with these disturbing charges against Rep. Corley in a timely manner,” he said.
 “Until then, our thoughts and prayers are with his wife and children.”